-- Our school uses Twitter to communicate with parents and carers.
-The Network Manager/ Deputy is responsible for all postings on these technologies and monitors responses from others - Staff are not / are (delete as appropriate) permitted to access their personal social media accounts using school equipment at any time/ during from school during school hours - Staff are able to setup Social Learning Platform accounts, using their school email address, in order to be able to teach pupils the safe and responsible use of Social Media - Pupils are not permitted to access their social media accounts whilst at school - Pupils in the Sixth Form are permitted to access their personal social media account using their own device (i.e. mobile phone) in the Sixth Form area - Staff, governors, pupils, parents and carers are regularly provided with information on how to use social media responsibly and what to do if they are aware of inappropriate use by others - Staff, governors, pupils, parents and carers are aware that the information, comments, images and video they post online can be viewed by others, copied and stay online forever - Staff, governors, pupils, parents and carers are aware that their online behaviour should at all times be compatible with UK law
+- Our school uses Social Media to communicate with parents and carers.
+The delegated account owner and Senior Leadership Team are responsible for all postings on these technologies and monitors responses from others - Staff are not permitted to access their personal social media accounts using school equipment at any time/ during from school during school hours - Staff are able to setup Social Learning Platform accounts, using their school email address, in order to be able to teach pupils the safe and responsible use of Social Media - Pupils are not permitted to access their social media accounts whilst at school - Pupils in the Sixth Form are permitted to access their personal social media account using their own device (i.e. mobile phone) in the Sixth Form area - Staff, trustees, pupils, parents and carers are regularly provided with information on how to use social media responsibly and what to do if they are aware of inappropriate use by others - Staff, trustees, pupils, parents and carers are aware that the information, comments, images and video they post online can be viewed by others, copied and stay online forever

+• Staff, trustees, pupils, parents and carers are aware that their online behaviour should at all times be compatible with UK law